 Visiting Santa Rosa National Park

 Santa Rosa is one of Costa Rica’s first National Parks.
 This has effectively preserved some of its raw authenticity and character.
 The park covers approximately 500 square kilometers of the northern half of Guanacaste.
-The Santa Rosa National Park was originally founded as a way of conserving a site with historical significance for the Costa Rican people.
+The Santa Rosa National Park was originally founded as a way of conserving a site with historical significance for the Costa Rican people, the Battle of Santa Rosa, which is still commemorated in the Hacienda Santa Rosa at the beach trail entrance.
 Now it also serves as a conservation area for the tropical dry forest and a wide array of fauna.
-Additionally, it is home to two nesting beaches receiving the Olive Ridley Turtle.
+Additionally, it is home to two nesting beaches receiving the Olive Ridley Turtles.
 Respect, nature and history define this stunning park that will help you experience a unique side of Costa Rica.
 Next to the appeal of the natural surroundings, Santa Rosa has a great reputation as a surfer paradise.
 Playa Naranjo is a top class surf destination that can challenge even the most seasoned surfer!
+It is categorized as a dry forest just like the bordering Guanacaste National Park and the further off Diria National Park, Palo Verde and Barra Honda National Park.
+The flora and fauna is stunning and varied and can be explored through various hiking trails.
+The forest as well as the playa is a great destination for the off-road and camping enthusiasts.

 Santa Rosa National Park

-There are over 100 different mammal species and 250 various bird species that inhabit Santa Rosa National Park.
+There are over 100 different species of mammals ranging from jaguars to the white-tailed deer and 250 various species of bird that inhabit this dry yet tropical forest.
 Some areas of the tropical dry forest contain trees that are at least 500 years old and others that are planted for sustainability purposes.
 Most of the plateau region now consists of the fire resistant Bignoniaceae trees, replacing African pasture grass.
 But the further you travel, the more native diversity you can enjoy!

 Surfing at Playa Naranjo